 I took my time and put a lot of effort into planning our redemption trip.
 And I can honestly say that it was worth it!

-Our second trip to D.C went MUCH smoother!
+Our second trip to D.C was SO MUCH BETTER!
 Here are the things that we did RIGHT this time around.

 Don’t Try to Walk Everywhere

 During our first trip to Washington D.C, we tried to walk everywhere.
 And it was a GIANT mistake.
 All four of us ended up with terrible blisters and achy feet/legs.

 This time, we spent the money for a trolley tour and it was worth every. single. penny.
 Not only did we not have to worry about hurt feet, but we were able to see more monuments and attractions.

 Though it was a little pricey, I highly recommend Old Town Trolley Tours.
 We could hop on, hop off as many times as we wanted.
 The guides were friendly and knowledgeable.
 And the open-air trolleys were spacious, clean, and offered great views of the city.

 We utilized several different methods of transportation to give our tired feet a rest.
 We took the trolley, the subway, a bus, and rode scooters.

 Don’t make the mistake of underestimating how much walking you’ll do in Washington D.C.
 It can really make your trip miserable.

 During our last visit to the Capital, we went during the Cherry Blossom Kite Festival.
 In my naivete, I thought that we could see both the cherry blossoms and the major attractions at the National Mall.
 But I was so very wrong and our trip was miserable.